-On July 9, 2021, the Company and Brad Williams entered into an Employment Agreement (as amended on September 1, 2021) (the "Williams Employment Agreement"), which provides for Mr. Williams' employment as President of the Company for a term commencing upon the completion of the Company's initial public offering of shares of its common stock (the "Commencement Date"), and to terminate on the third anniversary of the Commencement Date, subject to earlier termination as provided therein.
+On July 9, 2021, the Company and Brad Williams entered into an Employment Agreement (as amended on September 1, 2021) (the "Williams Employment Agreement"), which provides for Mr. Williams' employment as President of the Company for a term commencing upon the completion of the Company's initial public offering of shares of its common stock on November 8, 2021 (the "Commencement Date"), and to terminate on the third anniversary of the Commencement Date, subject to earlier termination as provided therein.
 Mr. Williams is entitled to an annual base salary of \$457,000.
+On March 9, 2022, Mr. Williams' annual base salary was increased to \$470,710 effective as of January 1, 2022.